Kepler will not start (OS X 10.52) as JavaApplicationStub is not executable

 There is also a "JavaApplicationStub64" that complicates things going forward.
 A web page explaining some of the background is http://developer.apple.com/java/javaleopard.html.
 I have never seen such a short Google listing as generated for a single term as for "JavaApplicationStub64".
 17 hits, with only 9 in english.

 Thanks for the interesting application.
 I am looking forward to working with this.

-#1 Updated by Dan Higgins almost 12 years ago
+#1 Updated by Dan Higgins about 12 years ago

 At least at some point in the past, I ran into this problem and had added a task to the installer to make the JavaApplicationStub executable.
 Also, I did NOT see this problem when I installed the 1.0 release of Kepler on a Mac similarly configured, so maybe this is not a universal problem.

-#3 Updated by Stuart Jefferys almost 12 years ago
+#3 Updated by Stuart Jefferys about 12 years ago

 I figured out what is at the root of this issue.
 I use a CASE-SENSITIVE file system.
 I bet the test mac systems are not.
 I uninstalled and reinstalled Kepler, and payed more attention to the error messages.
 The installer can not find